-6.19 Centre malpractice guidance
+6.19 Reporting suspected malpractice

-It is the responsibility of the Head of Centre to report (in writing) all cases of suspected malpractice involving centre staff or candidates.
-A JCQ Report of Suspected Malpractice form (JCQ/M1), which is available to download from the JCQ website, should be completed and emailed to malpractice@ocr.org.uk.
+It is the responsibility of the Head of Centre1 to report all cases of suspected malpractice involving centre staff or candidates.
+A JCQ Report of Suspected Malpractice form (JCQ/M1 for candidate suspected malpractice or JCQ/M2a for staff suspected malpractice) is available to download from the JCQ website and should be completed as soon as possible and emailed to malpractice@ocr.org.uk.